 Effective learning and development

-The pandemic has forced the majority of businesses to implement some sort of remote working, training, and remote testing environment.
+The pandemic has forced the majority of businesses to implement some sort of remote working, training, and online examination systems.
 It presented many challenges, from simple things like being able to navigate virtual meetings to managing conflict and boosting team morale during an extremely difficult time with no physical interaction.
 These are all skills that most people didn’t know they’d ever need and it has placed an emphasis on continuous learning and development.
 Some of the companies that were most successful at overcoming these challenges were those with learning and development initiatives already in place.

 Business as usual